GravityKit/GravityView/readme.txt

   - GravityKit product updates are now showing on the Plugins page.
   - Database options that are no longer used are now automatically removed.

+* Added: You can now search exact-match phrases by wrapping a search term in quotes (e.g., `"blue motorcycle"`).
+This will search for text exactly matching `"blue motorcycle"`)

 __Developer Updates:__

 * Added: `gk/gravityview/widget/search/clear-button/params` filter to modify the parameters of the Clear button in the search widget.